cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Research in fraud detection often relies on a few key **public datasets** to evaluate models, given that real financial data is usually proprietary.

-Below we summarize some of the most commonly used datasets, along with their characteristics:
+Below I summarize some of the most commonly used datasets, along with their characteristics:

-- [:globe_with_meridians: Credit Card Fraud Detection (Kaggle, 2013)](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud): A classic dataset containing real European credit card transactions over two days.
+* [:globe_with_meridians: Credit Card Fraud Detection (Kaggle, 2013)](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud): A classic dataset containing real European credit card transactions over two days.
 Its key characteristics are its extreme class imbalance (0.172% fraud) and anonymized features (28 PCA components), making it a standard benchmark for testing algorithms on imbalanced data.

-- [:globe_with_meridians: IEEE-CIS Fraud Detection (Kaggle, 2019)](https://www.kaggle.com/c/ieee-fraud-detection): A large, rich dataset from an e-commerce provider, released for a Kaggle competition.
+* [:globe_with_meridians: IEEE-CIS Fraud Detection (Kaggle, 2019)](https://www.kaggle.com/c/ieee-fraud-detection): A large, rich dataset from an e-commerce provider, released for a Kaggle competition.
 It features ~300 raw features (device info, card details, etc.), missing values, and a moderate imbalance (3.5% fraud).
 It is ideal for evaluating complex feature engineering and ensemble models for card-not-present fraud.

-- [:globe_with_meridians: PaySim (Kaggle, 2016)](https://www.kaggle.com/datasets/ealaxi/paysim1): A large-scale synthetic dataset that simulates mobile money transactions.
+* [:globe_with_meridians: PaySim (Kaggle, 2016)](https://www.kaggle.com/datasets/ealaxi/paysim1): A large-scale synthetic dataset that simulates mobile money transactions.
 It contains over 6 million transactions and is useful for testing model scalability in a controlled environment.
 Because it is synthetic, models may achieve unrealistically high performance.

-- [:globe_with_meridians: Elliptic Bitcoin Dataset (Kaggle, 2019)](https://www.kaggle.com/datasets/ellipticco/elliptic-data-set): A temporal graph of over 200,000 Bitcoin transactions, where nodes are transactions and edges represent fund flows.
+* [:globe_with_meridians: Elliptic Bitcoin Dataset (Kaggle, 2019)](https://www.kaggle.com/datasets/ellipticco/elliptic-data-set): A temporal graph of over 200,000 Bitcoin transactions, where nodes are transactions and edges represent fund flows.
 It is a key benchmark for evaluating graph-based fraud detection methods like GNNs.
 Only a small fraction of nodes are labeled as illicit, presenting a challenge.

-- Other Datasets: Niche datasets exist for related problems beyond transaction fraud.
+* Other Datasets: Niche datasets exist for related problems beyond transaction fraud.
 These include datasets for insider threats (e.g., user behavior logs), social media fraud (e.g., bot detection), and corporate fraud (e.g., Enron email corpus).

 Due to imbalance, accuracy is not informative (e.g., the credit card dataset has 99.8% non-fraud, so a trivial model gets 99.8% accuracy by predicting all non-fraud!).
 Hence, papers report metrics like AUC-ROC, Precision/Recall, or F1-score.
 For instance, on the Kaggle credit card data, an AUC-ROC around 0.95+ is achievable by top models, and PR AUC is much lower (since base fraud rate is 0.172%).
 In IEEE-CIS data, top models achieved about 0.92–0.94 AUC-ROC in the competition.
 PaySim being synthetic often yields extremely high AUC (sometimes >0.99 for simple models) since patterns might be easier to learn.
 When evaluating on these sets, it’s crucial to use proper cross-validation or the given train/test splits to avoid overfitting (particularly an issue with the small Kaggle credit card data).